The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

 Attorney General Jeff Sessions has directed Justice Department lawyers to begin asking FBI investigators about the much-discussed 2010 uranium mine sale that may have involved some payments to the Clinton Foundation, NBC News reports.

-Hillary Clinton was secretary of state at the time the Obama administration approved the deal, in which Russia's state nuclear agency bought a Canadian company that had some American uranium mining operations.
+Hillary Clinton was secretary of state when the Obama administration approved the deal, in which Russia's state nuclear agency bought a Canadian company that had some American uranium mining operations.
 Clinton's camp says she wasn't involved with the transaction.
 People involved in this uranium game, however, did make big donations to the Clinton Foundation.

 This story isn't about national security or purported Russian control over American nuclear material, as it has sometimes been described.
 It's about the transaction itself, which, at the time, may have raised some eyebrows within the U.S. government.

-No charges resulted, but Sessions has told members of Congress that he'll look into the case in response to calls for another special counsel focused on the FBI's past handling of the Clintons.
+No charges resulted, but Sessions has told members of Congress that he'll look into the case in response to calls for a special counsel focused on the FBI's past handling of the Clintons.

-There are rules that govern the appointment of special counsels, and neither Sessions nor Deputy Attorney General Rod Rosenstein have given a solid indication that they'd agree to appoint one.
+There are rules that govern the appointment of special counsels, and neither Sessions nor Deputy Attorney General Rod Rosenstein have given a solid indication that they would agree to appoint one.
 But the NBC report confirms that the preliminary inquiries appear to be underway.

 The Stein imbroglio

 Remember Jill Stein?
 She was the Green Party's 2016 presidential nominee — and she has been asked to provide materials about Russian election interference to the Senate Intelligence Committee.
-She traveled to Moscow in 2015 for the same gala dinner with Russian President Vladimir Putin as retired Lt.
+She traveled to Moscow in 2015 for the same gala dinner with Russian President Vladimir Putin as did retired Lt.
 Gen. Mike Flynn.

 "We are cooperating with the committee, but we weren't born yesterday," Stein wrote to supporters.
 "While interference in our elections is something we take seriously ... the investigation must not be allowed to become a tool for intimidating and silencing political opposition to the two corporate political parties."